Product was successfully added to your shopping cart.

-Turnips aren’t often eaten in North America, but they are a fantastic winter-keeping root crop of the same family as the radish.
-These spicy roots are often eaten in combination with potatoes or simply mashed and buttered.
+Turnips aren’t as popular in North America, but they are a fantastic winter-keeping root crop of the same family as the radish.
+Parsnips are longer and more mild.
+Both are stored similarly to carrots.
+To ferment them, try:

 Kale and collards are both members of the brassica family.
 Cousins of the cabbage, they can be used similarly in a ferment.
-So make them into a sauerkraut by chopping finely and adding flavors such as garlic and onions.
+Spinach and lettuce can also be preserved by fermentation.

 Beets, with their earthy sweetness, are delicious when fermented.
 Because of their high sugar content, however, it is usually better to ferment beets along with another vegetable, make kvass out of them, or leave them in chunks rather than shreds.